sc0v0ne/LearnAI/ml/dimensionality_reduction.md

+# Dimensionality Reduction

 <!-- MarkdownTOC -->

-- Dimensionality Reduction
-  - What is Dimensionality Reduction?
+- What is Dimensionality Reduction
 - The Curse of Dimensionality
+- PCA Requirements
 - Techniques for Dimensionality Reduction
-  - What is data mining?
+- What is Data Mining
-  - What is Dimensional Reduction?
+- What is Dimensional Reduction
 - Benefits of Dimensional Reduction
 - Methods for Dimensional Reduction
 - Feature Extraction
   - Linear methods
   - Non-linear methods
   - Other methods
 - Feature Extraction Techniques
 - Linear Algebra Methods
 - Manifold Learning
 - References

 <!-- /MarkdownTOC -->

-# Dimensionality Reduction

-## What is Dimensionality Reduction?
+## What is Dimensionality Reduction

 **Dimensionality reduction** is the process of reducing the dimension of your feature set.

 Our feature set could be a dataset with a hundred columns (features) or it could be an array of points that make up a large sphere in the three-dimensional space.

-Dimensionality reduction is the process of bringing the number of columns down to twenty or converting the sphere to a circle in the two-dimensional space.
+Dimensionality reduction is the process of bringing the number of columns down to twenty or converting the sphere to a circle in thek two-dimensional space.

 Why would we drop 80 columns off our dataset when we could straight up feed it to our machine learning algorithm and let it do the rest?

 ## The Curse of Dimensionality

-The _curse of dimensionality_ refers to all the problems that arise when working with data in the higher dimensions which does not exist in the lower dimensions.
+The _curse of dimensionality_ refers to the problems that arise when working with data in the higher dimensions which does not exist in the lower dimensions.

-As the number of features increase, the number of samples also increases proportionally.
-The more features we have, the more number of samples we will need to have all combinations of feature values well represented in our sample.
+- As the number of features increase, the number of samples also increases proportionally.
+Thus, the more features we have, the more number of samples we will need to have all combinations of feature values well represented in our sample.

-As the number of features increases, the model becomes more complex and the greater the chances of overfitting.
+- As the number of features increases, the model becomes more complex and the greater the chances of overfitting.

-A machine learning model that is trained on a large number of features, gets increasingly dependent on the data it was trained on and in turn overfitted which results in poor performance on new unseen data.
+- A machine learning model that is trained on a large number of features becomes increasingly dependent on the data it was trained on and in turn overfitted which results in poor performance on new unseen data.

-Avoiding overfitting is a major motivation for performing dimensionality reduction.
-The fewer features our training data has, the fewer assumptions our model makes and the simpler it will be.
+Avoiding overfitting is a major motivation for performing dimensionality reduction: the fewer features our training data has, the fewer assumptions our model makes and the simpler it will be.

 In addition, dimensionality reduction has the following advantages: